 To Pump or Not To Pump - Removing the Condensate

 Most, if not all, good dehumidifiers provide a small length of hose.
 This drain line allows condensate to flow directly out of the dehumidifier into a nearby sink or floor drain.
 Using only gravity, this process of "porting" your dehumidifier, eliminates the need to empty a water reservoir.
 In some instances, a gravity drain simply isn't plausible, and in crawlspaces, the supplied hose is rarely long enough to reach outside of that space.
 This is where a condensate pumps comes in handy.

 This separate pump works much like a sump pump and collects condensate in a small reservoir.
 Once it reaches a certain point, it expels the water, often pushing it up to 25 feet, horizontally.
-Larger dehumidifiers and restoration dehumidifiers often have pumps integrated into them and provide 20-25 feet of hose, but even some smaller, room humidifiers have an integrated condensate pump, like the Sunpentown dehumidifiers and newer Danby models.
-Whether you need a pump largely depends on your specific circumstances, but almost anyone, the use of a pump that comes either as a basement package (the case with Santa Fe dehumidifiers) or integrated (as with Sunpentown and many Ebac and Dri-Eaz models) can provide convenience.
+Larger dehumidifiers and restoration dehumidifiers often have pumps integrated into them and provide 20-25 feet of hose, but even some smaller, room humidifiers have an integrated condensate pump, like the Danby dehumidifiers.
+Whether you need a pump largely depends on your specific circumstances, but almost anyone, the use of a pump that comes either as a basement package (the case with Santa Fe dehumidifiers) or integrated (as with many Ebac and Dri-Eaz models) can provide convenience.

 Dehumidifier Buying Guide - Other Factors to Consider